apache/openserverless-site/content/en/docs/reference/entities/feeds/_index.md

 3. The feed action sets up a *rule* *T → pollMyService*.

-This procedure implements a polling-based trigger entirely using OpenWhisk and Nuvolaris actions, without any need for a separate service.
+This procedure implements a polling-based trigger entirely using OpenWhisk and OpenServerless actions, without any need for a separate service.

 # Implementing Feeds via Connections